epam/ketcher/doc/help.md

 **Note** : The added template will be fused by the default attachment atom or bond preset in the program.

+**Note** : User is able to define the attachment atom and bond by clicking the Edit button for template structure.

 The _Custom Templates_ button ![](template-lib.png)invokes the scrolling
 list of templates available in the program; both built-in and created by user:

  ![](template-dialog.png)

+To create a user template:
+* draw a structure.
+* click the Save as button.
+* click the Save to Templates button.
+* enter a name and define the attachment atom and bond.

 # Working with Files